 In developing the domestic turkey into a very efficient meat producer, some things had to be sacrificed.
 One of these is natural breeding — made almost impossible by the shape of their bodies and their short legs.
 On commercial turkey breeding farms, hens are inseminated artificially anyway, so this is really not a problem.

-Excerpted from (c) John J. Mettler Jr., D.V.M., illustrations by Jack Mesick used with permission from Storey Publishing.
-Buy this book from our store: Wild Turkeys
+Excerpted from Wild Turkeys: Hunting and Watching (c) John J. Mettler Jr., D.V.M., illustrations by Jack Mesick used with permission from Storey Publishing.